lvgl/lvgl/docs/intro/index.rst

 Is my MCU/hardware supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every MCU which is capable of driving a display via parallel port, SPI, RGB interface or anything else and fulfills the :ref:`requirements` is supported by LVGL.
+Every MCU which is capable of driving a display via parallel port, SPI, RGB interface or anything else and fulfills the :ref:`introduction/index/requirements [0-5]` is supported by LVGL.

 This includes: